 It is likely that you are dealing with either lipase or chemical oxidation, neither of which is as catastrophic as it seems in that moment.
-Both will make your breast milk smell and taste “off” but neither is harmful to your baby.
+Both will make your breast milk smell gross and taste “off” but neither is harmful to your baby.

 Lipase is an enzyme normally found in human breast milk which actually serves useful purposes.
 It helps with digestion and nutrient absorption as well as protection against certain protozoa.

 Unfortunately, lipase is also an overachiever and continues its hard work even when frozen, eventually leading to an unpleasant taste in thawed milk.

 Some mothers have an issue with this in their frozen milk and some do not.
 The good news is that most babies will drink it anyhow.

 In order to prevent this in the future, you can scald fresh milk before you freeze it which deactivates the lipase.